Bhagavad Gita Chapter 3 Verse 38 Meaning

 Available in 28 languages

-This verse from Chapter 3 of the Bhagavad Gita highlights a practical insight: As fire is enveloped by smoke, as a mirror is covered by dust, and as an embryo is surrounded by the amniotic sac, so is this enveloped by that.
+At this point in Karma Yoga, Krishna deepens His teaching on sacrifice.
+As fire is enveloped by smoke, as a mirror is covered by dust, and as an embryo is surrounded by the amniotic sac, so is this enveloped by that.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+The verse operates on multiple levels.
+On the surface, it addresses Arjuna's immediate situation.

 — Explained by the Nitya Team